ilydglb/OOP-Fall-Project/README.md

 # OOPProject
-You should check the main method inside Main class to understand the code better
+You should check the main method inside Main class to understand the code better.